African peanut stew is a rich, flavorful, and nutritious one-pot recipe with peanut butter, tomatoes, sweet potatoes, aromatic spices, and chickpeas.

 US cups + grams measurements in the recipe box at the bottom of the page.

-Heat the olive oil in a large skillet or Dutch oven., add chopped onion and sauté gently for 3 minutes.
+Heat the olive oil in a large skillet or Dutch oven.
+Add the chopped onion and sauté gently for 3 minutes.

 Add grated garlic, grated ginger, ground cumin, and red pepper flakes and cook for 1 more minute until fragrant.